ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Item models are bigger than they should be, and are also just placeholder cards.
 The style's growing on me, but actual models may happen someday.
 - Engineer turrets aren't affected by some items when they could/should be (e.g. Life Savings, Snake Eyes?); may also add a config option to blacklist any CI item from working on turrets.
 - Stats are set close to RoR1's whenever possible.
 May eventually set up a config preset which balances items a little more carefully with respect to RoR2's existing content.
-- Beating Embryo has no effect on some equipments: Blast Shower (nonfunctional), Eccentric Vase (NYI), Milky Chrysalis (nonfunctional), Radar Scanner (NYI), The Crowdfunder (NYI), Recycler (NYI).
+- Beating Embryo has no effect on some equipments: Eccentric Vase (NYI), Milky Chrysalis (nonfunctional), Radar Scanner (NYI), Recycler (NYI).
 - Beating Embryo does not update the visual effects on some other equipments despite mechanical effects being properly doubled (e.g. Ocular HUD model deactivates too early).
 - Beating Embryo has no effect on Lunar equipments.
 This is a design decision, but disabled-by-default effects are planned.
-- Captain's Brooch looks worse for multiplayer clients (choppy drop animation, no sound).
 - See the GitHub repo for more!

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

-**2.1.0** (UPCOMING)
+**2.1.0**

+- ADDED ITEM: Golden Gun!
+- Beating Embryo now works on Blast Shower and The Crowdfunder.
+- Beating Embryo IL patches are now slightly more stable.
+- Captain's Brooch is now networked and should animate smoothly and play sound for non-host players.
+- Added a missing SubmoduleDependency which could cause Captain's Brooch to break if no other mod loaded the Submodule.
 - Finished incomplete IL failure fallback for Captain's Brooch, which should no longer potentially cause errors if another mod interferes with its IL patch.
-- Added inverse behavior at low stacks to Life Savings: default config options now provide (per second, by stack count): $1/3, $1/2, $1, $2, $3....
+- Added inverse behavior at low stacks to Life Savings.
+Default config options now provide (per second, by stack count): $1/3, $1/2, $1, $2, $3....
-- Beating Embryo IL patches are now slightly more stable.
-- Updated libraries for RoR2 patch 4892828
+- Updated libraries for RoR2 patch #4892828.

 **2.0.1**